doug-square/dgsq.net/README.md

 - `docs` - A clean, structured theme ideal for technical documentation with excellent code formatting and clear navigation
 - `longform` - Optimized for reading long articles with highly readable typography, contained text width, and minimal distractions
 - `reader-mode` - Simulates browser reader mode with almost total emphasis on text, sepia background, very readable serif font, and minimal graphic elements
+- `thoughtful` -  A warm, accessible, and performant theme for personal reflection blogs and thoughtful writing
 - `text-only` - A step beyond minimalism using browser defaults with clean base typography for readability and lightning-fast loading

 #### Special Themes